My Rating System

-For starters, I rate based not just on my impression but my girlfriend's as we are very often out there together and we both started playing at the same time.
+For starters, I rate based not just on my impression but my wife's as well, as we are very often out there together and we both started playing at the same time.
 I'm right handed.
 She's left.
 I throw about twice as far as she does.
 She's a more accurate putter.
 We also look at different things when we rate a park overall (more on that below).
 So overall, this presents a nice balance to a review.

 So here's what we look for:

 How easy is it to get to the course?

 What condition is the course in?

 -- o Is it clean?

 -- o Is it easy enough to walk/hike through?

 -- o Are there a lot of dangerous hazards (i.e. poison oak, cliffs, animals, gangsters =P, etc

 How easy is it to navigate the course?